 Nonvested stock are shares of common stock that are subject to restrictions on transfer and risk of forfeiture until the fulfillment of specified conditions.
-Nonvested stock is expensed ratably over the term of the restriction period, ranging from one to five years unless there are performance restrictions placed on the nonvested stock, in which case the nonvested stock is expensed using graded vesting.
-Nonvested stock compensation expense for the fiscal years ended July 31, 2011, 2010 and 2009 was approximately \$1.6 million, \$1.5 million and \$1.9 million, respectively.
+Nonvested stock is expensed ratably over the term of the restriction period, ranging from one to five years.
+Nonvested stock compensation expense for the fiscal years ended July 31, 2010, 2009 and 2008 was approximately \$1.5 million, \$1.9 million and \$2.0 million, respectively.

-A summary of the status of our nonvested stock for the fiscal year ended July 31, 2011, is as follows:
+A summary of the status of our nonvested stock for the fiscal year ended July 31, 2010, is as follows: